Activity 2.1: WHAT Was EARLY Koreatown Like and Who Was Dosan Ahn Chang Ho?

 Closing Activity

-• Pose the question: What could we contribute to the immigrant community like Korean American community, California, the United States, and the world?
+• Pose the question: What could we contribute to an immigrant community like the Korean American community, to California, to the United States, and to the world?

 • Have this lead into the Summative Assessment for Lesson 2.
-See Lesson 2 Civic Engagement/Service Learning Extension for resources.
+See Activity 2: Civic Engagement/Service Learning Extension for resources.

 Resources